 - Driving under the influence of cannabis remains illegal.

-What to Expect From the New Legal Cannabis Industry
+What to Expect From the Legal Cannabis Industry

-Under the bill, a Cannabis Control Division will be created within the Regulation and Licensing Department to license cannabis businesses.
-The following license types will be available:
+Under the bill, a Cannabis Control Division has been created within the Regulation and Licensing Department to license cannabis businesses.
+The following license types are available:

 - Cannabis consumption areas

 - Cannabis training and education programs

 Local governments will not be allowed to prohibit home cultivation or commercial cannabis activity from their jurisdiction.
 However, they can place restrictions on where the shop can be located and its hours of operation.